Krishath/docker-spigot/README.md

-## Minecraft server SPIGIT on Ubuntu 14.04 with openjava 1.8
+## Spigot server based on Ubuntu 14.04 with openjava 1.8

 This docker image builds and runs the spigot version of minecraft.